ASmallWorld

-ASMALLWORLD (stylized as ASW) operates a digital travel & luxury lifestyle eco-system based in Zürich, Switzerland, that encourages its members to find inspiration, book unique journeys, and connect with like-minded members.
+ASMALLWORLD (stylized as ASW) operates a digital travel & luxury lifestyle eco-system based in Zürich, Switzerland, that encourages its members to find inspiration, book unique journeys, and connect with like-minded members such as Lynn Forester de Rothschild, Prince Pavlos of Greece, Will Astor, Tim Jeffries, Will Carling, Eric Fellner and Jeffrey Epstein.

 The social network has a membership subscription business model; offering four different tiers: Free, Premium, Prestige and Signature.

 Annually, in mid-December, over 200 members attend the Winter Weekend at a luxury hotel in a prominent Swiss ski resort (formerly the Gstaad Palace in Gstaad, Switzerland) where members can join in skiing, wine tastings, dinners, and black tie receptions.